Image Credit: Scott Webb

 Avoiding single use coffee cups is a no-brainer for anyone striving to live a zero waste lifestyle.
 Bring your own mug to work (there are millions languishing unloved on the shelves of the UK's charity shops and can be bought cheaply if they tend to 'disappear' or get broken) and carry a reusable coffee cup or an insulated stainless steel mug to your favourite coffee shop for a take-out.

 They come in every type of cute design imaginable and are available all over the place, online, at supermarkets and from department stores.

-There are a million different designs available; I love this funky reusable cup from Happy Earth which is one of the many available.
-What makes it special is that it is one gain made from that natural wonder, bamboo.
+There are a million different designs available; I love this funky reusable cup from Circular and Co which is one of the many available.
+What makes it special is that it is made out of recycled coffee cups.

 Maybe you already prefer to avoid the plastic packaging associated with buying your lunchtime sandwich, perhaps you have a special diet or are just trying to cut back on unhealthy junk food.
 If you like to bring your own lunch to work, school or just when you go out for the day, there are plenty of alternatives to the dreaded plastic sandwich bag or cling film.

 The beeswax wraps that we've already talked about are a good solution for wrapping your sandwich, but an old-fashioned lunchbox in the sustainable way. made in plastic or metal look after it and it will last you for years, without adding more and more single use plastic items to landfill.

 A steel Bento box-style lunchbox is an investment but you can use it to keep all the different elements of your lunch separate and it will last for years.

 The tide is, thankfully, turning against single use plastic straws, but it is even better to avoid the single use paper ones, even if they are recyclable.
 Carrying your own stainless steel straw which can be washed is the perfect zero waste solution.